The O'Neil Family, the Next Generations

 The Hollister Connection

 Francis and Elizabeth's daughter, Hannah, would marry Thomas Jefferson Hollister in 1883.
-The Hollister family, led by the pioneer patriarch, David Hollister had also come west from Wisconsin and settled in Monona County.
+The Hollister family, led by the pioneer patriarch, David Hollister, had also come west from Wisconsin and settled in Monona County.
 Jeff or TJ (as he was called) was still single and in his 20s when he came to western Iowa.
 After their marriage, they would live next to or with the O'Neil family on Main Street in Mapleton.
 Later, they would settle in nearby Ute, where Jeff worked as a blacksmith.
 My direct ancestor, their daughter, Stella Hollister, would marry Reuben Holcomb and live out her life in Monroe, Wisconsin.

-The O'Neil family would thrive in pre and post-civil war America, in Wisconsin, Iowa, and beyond.
+The O'Neil family would thrive in pre- and post-Civil War America, in Wisconsin, Iowa, and beyond.
 In Mapleton, they were considered one of the first families of that town, made a great contribution to its development, and were fondly remembered as part of the town's history.

 Additional Information:

-Research Notes: Information for this report comes from a number of sources: Geneology papers from O'Neil relatives and provided to me a cousin, United States Census, Iowa and Wisconsin State Census, public family trees found at AncestryDotCom and FamilySearch, historical publications (Monona County History, etc.), The Mapleton Press, other vital records and other on-line sources.
+Research Notes: Information for this report comes from a number of sources: Genealogy papers from O'Neil relatives and provided to me a cousin, United States Census, Iowa and Wisconsin State Census, public family trees found at AncestryDotCom and FamilySearch, historical publications (Monona County History, etc.), The Mapleton Press, other vital records and other on-line sources.

 No comments: